 Summarizing the above results, we obtain numerically

 from which we further obtain

 Detailed calculations can be found in Appendix~\ref{sec:width}.

-As depicted in Fig.~\ref{fig:b}, when the $c$ and $\bar q$ quarks meet each other and the $q$ and $\bar c$ quarks meet each other at the same time, a compact tetraquark state can decay into two charmed mesons.
-We can describe this process for $|0_{qc}1_{\bar q \bar c} ; 1^{++} \rangle$ by the transformation~(\ref{eq:fierz2}):
+As depicted in Fig.~\ref{fig:b}, when the $c$ and $\bar q$ quarks meet each other and the $q$ and $\bar c$ quarks meet each other at the same time, a compact tetraquark state decays into two charmed mesons.
+This process can be described by the transformation~(\ref{eq:fierz2}):

 Again, we keep only the direct fall-apart process described by $\xi_\mu^{1,4}$, but neglect the $\mathcal{O}(\alpha_s)$ corrections described by $\xi_\mu^{5,8}$.

 The decay of $|0_{qc}1_{\bar q \bar c} ; 1^{++} \rangle$ into the $D \bar D^{*}$ final state is contributed by both $O^{V}_\mu \times O^{P}$ and $O^{A,\nu} \times O^{T}_{\mu\nu}$: